For me, muffins speak “winter.” I rarely fire up the oven to bake muffins in the spring or summer.

 Cardamom Oat Muffins by Halsa Nutrition.
 Ditto — I don’t think I’ve ever cooked with cardamom…hmmm.

 Banana Pumpkin Muffins by One Hungry Bunny (Katie Pfeffer-Scanlan).
 This is a yummy take on a healthy pumpkin muffin recipe.

-Whole Grain Double Chocolate Muffins by Jessica Levinson at Nutritioulicious.
+Whole Grain Double Chocolate Muffins by Jessica Levinson.
 Chocolate?!
 Yes, please!